 Rights and Protections: Tenants are protected under landlord-tenant laws covering evictions, discrimination, privacy, habitability standards, etc. Occupants lack these statutory rights.
 They are subject to the rules and regulations set by the tenant or rental owner, as they do not have a formal agreement directly with the landlord.

 Payment of Rent: Tenants pay rent directly to the landlord as required under their lease agreement.
 Failure to make timely rent payments can lead to eviction proceedings.
-While occupants pay rent to the tenant (if at all) since they have no direct contractual relationship with the landlord.
+Meanwhile, occupants pay rent to the tenant (if at all) since they have no direct contractual relationship with the landlord.
 The financial obligations of occupants depend on the agreement with the tenant.

 Liability for Property Damage: Tenants are financially liable for any property damages they or their guests cause under the terms of the rental contract.
-Occupants don’t carry this same liability to the landlord directly, so that the tenant would be responsible for property damages.
-Their responsibilities are generally limited to their own personal belongings and living space.
+Occupants don’t carry this same liability to the landlord directly, so the tenant would be responsible for property damages.
+Their responsibilities are only limited to their own personal belongings and living space.

 Occupant Rights and Responsibilities